Rickaym/discord-ext-i18n/README.md

 4. [When are strings not translated?](#when-are-strings-not-translated)

 ### How do we tell the extension to translate x?
-Simply put, it translates everything given [here](#coverage).
-This means that you will need to explicitly specify if translation is not needed in certain strings.
+Generally, the extension will translate all messages.
+If you want it to translate other things such as buttons, embeds and so on, you will have to explicitly specify them when instantiating the `Agent` class or edit the `translate_x` flag from the class.
+See detailed examples [here](./examples/settings)

 Apart from that, you can call the usual methods like `Messegable.send`, `ApplicationContext.respond` with your texts and the translation will be